benjaminfoo/Architect/docs/index.md

 Create a new construction
 Key V

+Key R
+Toggle rotation-mode for new construction

 Remove a construction
 Key G

-Lock / unlock construction for deletion
+Enable / Disable the modification
-Key O
+Key H

 </div>